Terry Schoonhoven Historic Mural

 It ends with a look toward the future, referencing medical imaging, transplantation, gene therapy, molecular biology and other advances.

 "Schoonhoven did a lot of murals around the city of Los Angeles.
 Many of those have been lost.
-This is one of the last, if not the last, surviving murals he made."
+This is one of the last surviving murals he made."

 —John T. Lange, Cedars-Sinai curator